 G 201: Introduction to Physical Geology 4 Cr.
 Introduces physical geology, which deals with minerals, rocks, internal structure of the earth and plate tectonics.
 Includes weekly lab.
-Prerequisites: RDWR 115, MTH 60 or MTH 60Z or placement above these levels.
+Prerequisites: RDWR 115, MTH 60, MTH 60Z or MTH 70 or placement above these levels.
 Additional supply fee may be required.

-G 202: Physical Geology
+G 202: Physical Geology 4 Cr.

 Focuses on geologic processes acting on creation of land forms, including mass wasting, streams, glaciers, deserts, beaches, groundwater, and use of topographic maps.
 Includes a weekly lab.
-Prerequisites: RDWR 115, MTH 60 or MTH 60Z or placement above these levels.
+Prerequisites: RDWR 115, MTH 60, MTH 60Z or MTH 70 or placement above these levels.
 Additional supply fee may be required.

-G 203: Historical Geology
+G 203: Historical Geology 4 Cr.
 Introduces historical geology which deals with geologic time, fossils, stratigraphic principles, and the geologic history of the North American continent.
 Includes weekly lab.
 Recommended: G 201, G 202 or GS 106.
-Prerequisites: RDWR 115, MTH 60 or MTH 60Z or placement above these levels.
+Prerequisites: RDWR 115, MTH 60, MTH 60Z or MTH 70 or placement above these levels.
 Additional supply fee may be required.

 G 207: Geology of the Pacific Northwest 3 Cr.
 Introduces the regional geology of the Pacific Northwest with emphasis on Oregon geology.
 Includes basic geologic principles, earth materials and geology of Pacific Northwest provinces.
 Prior geology coursework strongly recommended.
-Prerequisites: RDWR 115, MTH 60 or MTH 60Z or placement above these levels.
+Prerequisites: RDWR 115, MTH 60, MTH 60Z or MTH 70 or placement above these levels.

 G 208: Volcanoes and Their Activity 3 Cr.
 Covers the origin, activity, products, classification, and hazards of volcanoes.
-Prerequisites: RDWR 115, MTH 60 or MTH 60Z or placement above these levels.
+Prerequisites: RDWR 115, MTH 60, MTH 60Z or MTH 70 or placement above these levels.

 G 209: Earthquakes 3 Cr.
 Covers the nature and origin of earthquakes, the characteristics of seismic waves, how earthquakes are measured, the hazards of earthquakes and the historical and geological record of earthquakes.
-Prerequisites: RDWR 115, MTH 60 or MTH 60Z or placement above these levels.
+Prerequisites: RDWR 115, MTH 60, MTH 60Z or MTH 70 or placement above these levels.